RicardoAzuul/code-institute-ms4-fullstack/README.md

    1. DATABASE_URL: the url to the postgress database on Heroku
    1. EMAIL_HOST_PASS: the password or application key for the email account you use for emailing.
 This project uses Gmail
    1. EMAIL_HOST_USER: the emailadress
-   1. SECRET_KEY: the Django secret key
+   1. SECRET_KEY: the Django secret key.
+YOu can use https://djecrety.ir/ to generate a key
    1. STRIPE_PUBLIC_KEY: Your Stripe public key
    1. STRIPE_SECRET_KEY: Your stripe secret key
    1. STRIPE_WH_SECRET: Your Stripe webhook secret